ZorakAudio/ZorakAudio-Experimental-Plugins/Vocal Air Recovery (VAR)/README.md

 ## Parameter intuition

-Vocal Air Recovery intentionally exposes only two controls.
+Vocal Air Recovery intentionally exposes only a small number of controls.
 The DSP does the rest: detection, safety limiting, and gain normalization are handled internally so the plugin stays predictable under automation and gain staging.

 ### Air Amount (%)
 Controls the **maximum amount of high-frequency “air” the plugin is allowed to recover**.